 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type: Statutory Service Service: Supported Employment Alternate Service Title (if any): HCBS Taxonomy: Category 1: Sub-Category 1: 03 Supported Employment 03010 job development Category 2: Sub-Category 2: 03 Supported Employment 03021 ongoing supported employment, individual Category 3: Sub-Category 3: 03 Supported Employment 03030 career planning Service Definition (Scope):
+Statutory Service

+Service:

+Supported Employment

+Alternate Service Title (if any):

+Category 1: Sub-Category 1:

+03 Supported Employment 03010 job development

+Category 2: Sub-Category 2:

+03 Supported Employment 03021 ongoing supported employment, individual

+Category 3: Sub-Category 3:

+03 Supported Employment 03030 career planning

+ervice Definition (Scope):

+Category 4: Sub-Category 4:

 Supported Employment services are direct and indirect services that are provided in a variety of community settings for the purposes of supporting participants in obtaining and sustaining competitive integrated employment.
+Direct Supported Employment services may be provided using remote technology in accordance with ODP policy.
 Competitive integrated employment refers to full or part-time work at minimum wage or higher, with wages and benefits similar to workers without disabilities performing the same work, and fully integrated with coworkers without disabilities.